Joomla! 5.4.0 introduced the option of enabling Automatic Core Joomla Updates (aka 'Automated Updates').

 - for available disk space for storing backup archives on the server hosting your website, and

-- decide upon the location (outside the public_html or httpdocs directory) and quantity of backups to be stored.
+- decide upon the location outside the document root and quantity of backups to be stored.

 If your website breaks following an 'Automated Update' then you will be able to roll back.